Visible Infrared Imaging Radiometer Suite (VIIRS)

 VIIRS Corrected Reflectance Imagery

 The VIIRS Corrected Reflectance imagery is only produced in near real-time.
 It provides continuity from the MODIS Corrected Reflectance imagery which was developed to provide natural-looking images by removing gross atmospheric effects such as Rayleigh scattering from the visible bands.
-By contrast the Surface Reflectance product (coming soon) will be available in near real-time and as a standard product.
+By contrast the Surface Reflectance product is available in near real-time and as a standard product.
 Surface Reflectance provides a more complete atmospheric correction algorithm that includes aerosol correction and is designed to derive land surface properties. in clear atmospheric conditions the corrected reflectance product is similar to the SR product but they depart from each other in the presence of aerosols.

 True Color: Red = Band I1, Green = Band M4, Blue = Band M3